aastha12/MDX-Food-Safety-Hackathon/README.md

 app.py - This contains Flask APIs that receives user input details through our website, computes the precited value based on our model and returns it.

 templates - This folder contains the HTML template to allow user to enter case details and display if the case is an alert case or not.

+Procfile - tells Heroku what kind of app you are running and how to serve it to users.

+requirements.txt - this tells Heroku which packages to install for your web app.

+MDX Hackathon.pkl - this contains our trained classifier model which we saved to disk using pickle.
+It can then be reloaded later on and used exactly as if we had trained it.